Prostate cancer and its treatment can affect your body and

 Back to contents

-pain in the stomach area (abdomen) or back passage, or, more
+- pain in the stomach area (abdomen) or back passage

-permanently.
-Some men develop bowel problems months or years after
+longer.
+Some men get bowel problems months or years after

 What can help?

-habits.
-There are medicines available that can help with symptoms
+help manage them.
+There are medicines available to help with

 If you have long term bowel problems, ask to be referred to a